What Is Protein Powder Spiking?

 Let me tell you specifically what to look out for to ensure that you are using a quality product.
 I’ll then show you examples of me checking a few popular powders.

 Amino Acids And Other Red Flags Indicating Protein Spiking

 1. It has a proprietary blend (or doesn’t list leucine content).

-2. Leucine content, when listed, is lower than 2.7 g per 25 g of protein content.
+2. Leucine content is lower than 2.7 g per 25 g of protein content.

-3. The cost per 25 g of the claimed protein content is considerably cheaper than average.
+3. The cost per 25 g of protein content is considerably cheaper than average.

-If your protein powder doesn’t pass these checks, you’re rolling the dice with the quality of what you’re getting.
-I advise you buy something else.
+If your protein powder doesn’t pass these checks, you’re rolling the dice with the quality of what you’re getting and I advise you to buy something else.

-You can see that there is 2.8 g of leucine listed on the front of the packet per 25 g of whey.
+You can see that there is 2.8 g of leucine listed on the front of the packet per 25 g of protein.